carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 (The for loop is needed to turn off the background logging the notebook does itself.
 It's not needed in a Python script.)

+Notice that we've used capital `logging.DEBUG` (which is an integer value) to set the logging level, as opposed to the `logging.debug` function that is used for logging a message.

-By setting the logging level to "debug", our output "log.txt" file will now capture all logging information with a flag of 'debug' or higher - that is, all logging outputs will be written to our log file.
+By setting the logging level to "DEBUG", our output "log.txt" file will now capture all logging information with a flag of 'debug' or higher - that is, all logging outputs will be written to our log file.